ADVENTURER | CHARLIE JOHNSTON

 NEVADA STATE MUSEUM, LAS VEGAS

-“There are moments for me that I will remember where I was—big moments in the history of the State of Nevada,” said Governor Brian Sandoval during the November 12, 2011 dedication of the new Nevada State Museum, Las Vegas.
+“There are moments for me that I will remember where I was—big moments in the history of the State of Nevada,” said former Governor Brian Sandoval during the November 12, 2011 dedication of the new Nevada State Museum, Las Vegas.
 “And this is one of them.”
 Following more than 10 years of work, the Nevada State Museum, Las Vegas opened last October at its new 70,000-square-foot home at Springs Preserve.
 And take it from someone who has visited most of the museums in the state, the governor’s lauding tribute to the facility is just.

 A replica of the oldest living thing on earth and Nevada’s state tree, the bristlecone pine, greets guests in a grand foyer filled with natural light.
 A life-sized skeleton of a Columbian Mammoth guards the main exhibit space, where the state’s history dating back hundreds of millions of years is laid out in an artful chronology.
 Exhibits that explore the state’s geological and natural history include interactive touch-screen monitors, lifelike recordings and models of animals, and fossils including a more than 30-foot-long ichthyosaur, the state’s official fossil.